-2. Unlike some plant-based protein powders, pea protein is well digested, highly bioavailable, mixes well in shakes, and tastes good.
+- Unlike many plant-based protein powders, pea protein powder is well digested, highly bioavailable, mixes well in shakes, and tastes good.

 They deserve the limelight, too.

 Research has shown time and again that they’re two of the best sources of high-quality protein that you can eat.

 What if you don’t want to supplement with either, though?
 What other options do you have?

 You can eat more whole foods, but that can be easier said than done depending on your circumstances.